brown-band/website/pages/scripts/2016-2017/fall/columbia.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that is probably better at football than the Columbia football team, it’s the Brown University "Put us in, coach!"
+Ladies and gentlemen, friends and alumni, presenting an organization that is probably better at football than the Columbia football team, it’s the Brown University “Put us in, coach!”
 BANNNDDDDDDDDDDD!

 This past spring, Columbia students erupted with anger and began protesting a new Henry Moore statue on campus.
 Despite how well its twin already fits in on Brown’s campus, the same statue evoked outrage at Columbia and led to petitions calling for its removal.
 Here are our suggestions for a new statue in front of Butler Library that might be less controversial: